sidf3ar/Lava-Run-Game/README.md

 <Strong>## Credits</Strong>
 This game was made using original assets and generated music by Oyvind Torvund.

 Feel free to fork this game, use code and assets.
-Just do not be evil.
+Just do not be evil. :smile: